Concertino for Flute and Piano, Op. 107 (1902)

 Florence B. Price (Little Rock, 1887 - Chicago, 1953)

 Hailing from Little Rock, AR, Florence B. Price is considered to be the first African American woman to reach distinction on the national level.
 She attended the New England Conservatory for her diploma in solo organ and a diploma for teaching piano.
 She also studied composition with the director of the conservatory, George W. Chadwick.
 In 1910, she moved to Atlanta to take on the role as head of the music department for Clark Atlanta University.
 However, Jim Crow laws were still very much alive.
 So, she and her family moved to Chicago and settled there.
 Overcoming abuse from her husband, she divorced in 1931 and became a single mother while still composing music and playing for silent movies on the side.
 Eventually, she moved in with pianist and composer Margaret Bonds (also her student) which led to connections with singer Marian Anderson and writer Langston Hughes.
 She has over 300 compositions to her name with more than 20 being devoted to the orchestral genre.
-Many awards were given to her compositions, including the Sonata in E Minor for piano; in 1932 it won third prize of the Rodman Wanamaker music contest – the benefactor of the Wanamaker organ at Macy’s in Philadelphia.
-However, her Symphony in E Minor received first prize and was the first orchestral piece by an African American woman to be played by a major orchestra in 1933, the Chicago Symphony.
+Many awards were given to her compositions, including the Sonata in E Minor for piano; in 1932 it won first prize of the Rodman Wanamaker music contest – the benefactor of the Wanamaker organ at Macy’s in Philadelphia.
+However, her Symphony in E Minor received overall honors and was the first orchestral piece by an African American woman to be played by a major orchestra in 1933, the Chicago Symphony.

 The first movement of the piano sonata begins with a sonorous expanse of chords and modulations.
 It contains melodies that are reminiscent of the pre-emancipation spirituals.
 However familiar, they are original melodies by the composer.
 It stands well on its own with an unbridled coda that transports it to completion.